 We all like to get outside and be active.
 Well, most of us do, anyway.
 Unfortunately, life is busy, and sometimes there are events that can get in the way and possibly interfere with our hobbies.
 One of life’s events that can’t help but make things complicated is the birth of a child.
 As wonderful and exciting as it is to have a new baby, it can be really easy to become a hermit and stay inside the house where everyone is safe.
 However, eventually you’ll need to venture outside with your child, so what better way to do that than going on a nice bike ride?
-Children’s bike seats are now safer than ever before, allowing you all to have a fun, stress free outing.
+Children’s bike seats are now safer than ever before, allowing you all to have a fun, stress-free outing.
 But where do you start?
-This buying guide is designed to give you as full an overview as possible while providing a selection of some of the best seats available in a variety of mounting positions, from front, to rear, and a little bit in between.
-Now, in case you’re still not convinced that a bike mounted seat is a safe option, we’ve got you covered.
+This buying guide is designed to give you as full an overview as possible while providing a selection of some of the best seats available in a variety of mounting positions, from front to rear, and a little bit in between.
+Now, in case you’re still not convinced that a bike-mounted seat is a safe option, we’ve got you covered.
 I’ve included a couple of unique choices that, while not exactly infant bike seats, they are capable of keeping your child safe and comfortable from start to finish.

-Best Value – Burley Design Bee Bike Trailer
+- Burley Design

-So, hopefully now you’ve started to warm up a bit to the idea of riding with your child, and are ready to take a closer look at exactly what some of the top manufacturers have to offer.
+So, hopefully, now you’ve started to warm up a bit to the idea of riding with your child and are ready to take a closer look at exactly what some of the top manufacturers have to offer.
 After all, it is widely accepted that engaging in a variety of activities with your baby is an excellent way to build a strong bond.
 Now, let’s get right to the list, so we can get you and your family outside enjoying the fresh air.

-Top 10 Baby Bike Seats
+10 Baby Bike Seats

-1. Bellelli Rabbit Front Mounted Baby Carrier
+1. Bellelli Rabbit Front Mounted

 When you’re on your bike with your child, you are solely responsible for anything that happens during the ride.
 It would be terrible if they somehow managed to get loose while you were concentrating on navigating your way around.
 This seat includes a childproof lock so something like that never has to happen.